datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 ---
 layout: post
 title: The 7 manipulations of the "anti-independence dossier"
+name: The 7 manipulations of the "anti-independence dossier"
 date: 2018-10-07 09:00:00 +0100
 description: El Confidencial reports that Josep Borrell, Spain's Minister of Foreign Affairs, has forwarded a powerpoint presentation in which the Catalan independence movement is compared with Brexit and Marine Le Pen to Spain's diplomatic posts, so that the presentation's content can be used in making arguments.
 img: powerpoint4.png